Find out about playing at official QuidditchUK events.

 Performance will determine qualification and seeding for the British Quidditch Cup and Development Cup.

 Teams compete for the allocated UK spots at Quidditch Europe's European Quidditch Cup, Divisions 1 and 2.
-Community and university teams can qualify for EQT via early-season regional events.
+Community and university teams can qualify for EQT via early-season regional events (Community League and University Regional Leagues fixtures respectively).

-Regular one-day University League fixtures for university teams in the North.
-Teams compete to become Northern University League champion.
+Regular one-day University League fixtures for university teams.
+Teams compete to become Regional University League champion.
 Final standings will determine qualification and seeding for the British Quidditch Cup and Development Cup.

 A mixed tournament for university and community teams who did not qualify for the British Quidditch Cup.
 This event focuses on development of playing, coaching, and refereeing, providing mid-to-lower tier teams with an opportunity to compete for the title of Development Cup champions.